Trushali29/NotesWebApp/README.md

 # NotesWebApp

-# Technologies Used
+## Technologies Used
-EJS, NodeJS
+HTML, EJS, NodeJS
 MongoDB for storing data.